lockss/lockss-rtd-manual/docs/index.rst

    *  Numerous fixes and improvements to the LOCKSS Repository Service, in support of performance and LOCKSS 1.x to 2.x migration.

-   *  Revamped LOCKSS Installer distributed without requiring Git, and rolls up most individual installation steps into a single script.
+   *  Revamped LOCKSS Installer distributed without requiring Git, rolling up most individual installation steps into a single script.

    *  Upgrade from Solr 7.2.1 to 8.9.0.